garylirocks/quickrefs/azure-active-directory.markdown

   - Joining: an extension to registering, changes local state to a device, which enables your users to sign-in to a device using a work or school account instead of personal account (e.g. you add your work M365 email to your own laptop)
 - Combined with a mobile device management (MDM) solution such as Microsoft Intune, provides additional attributes in Azure AD

-## Best practices

-- Give at least two accounts the **Global Administrator** role, DON'T use them daily;
-- Use regular administrator roles wherever possible;
-- Create a list of banned passwords (such as company name);
-- Configure conditional-access policies to require users to pass multiple authentication challenges;

 ## Users